juntao/arenztopia/content/news/Issue 40.md

 By Sam-Louis Alrocaet

 On Wednesday, the Chanlanian Cheetahs lost to the Arenzish Atmospheres as the soccer season continues.
 The Arenzish Atmospheres are expected to go against the Olb City Opossums in the finals next week.

+## Science
+By Owen Miyazoi

+Welcome to our new Science column!
+In it, we will report science news from around Arenztopia.

 ## Weather
 By Mezoir Logan